Unsuccessful payments are typically due to these common issues:

 - The payment card on file was reported as stolen, by your bank

 - Our payment partner is having trouble verifying your identity so they canceled the transaction

 What to do if your payment is returned

 If your payment was unsuccessful, please reach out to our customer success team using the Contact Us form in the app as soon as possible!
 They will be able to identify the reason your payment was returned and assist you with getting the issue sorted out.

 Things to keep in mind

 It's important to resolve your payment issue as soon as possible to prevent any negative impact to your credit score.
-While we do offer a 29-day grace period, we are still bound by federal regulation to report accurate information to the credit bureaus.
+While we do offer a 29-day grace period, we are still bound by federal regulation to report accurate information to TransUnion and Experian.
 If your payments are made more than 29-days from the originally scheduled payment dates, your credit score will be impacted.